-- Wait for an event or process value
+- \Wait for an event or process value

 - Event outputs 1 through 7 to turn ON or OFF (For controlling the power to remote devices.)

 - Rate (in degrees per minute)

 - Temperature Set Point

-- PID set (One of five sets of heat/cool PID parameters.
+- PID set (One of five sets of PID tuning parameters.
 Normally, just leave at PID Set 1.)

-- Guaranteed Soak
+- \\Guaranteed Soak